The answers on the TOP 40 frequently asked questions about

 Up to which depth do I have to report a complex object?

 ECHA’s recommendation is to construct the dossier for a complex object based on practical considerations.
 It should include the lowest number of layers need to identify the location of the SVHC: ECHA’s recommendation is to typically limit the depth to three to five, maximum seven levels for complex objects.
 Your responsibility as duty holder is to avoid disclosing confidential information (e.g., detailed product composition or trade volumes). iPoint SCIP supports you to define the number of layers to be reported.

 Can the iPoint SCIP Database Connector support merchandising and franchised items?

 As a legal entity in the EU, you must report all the products you bring into the EU market.
 This includes items made on your behalf for merchandising purposes.
 Details of these are not always held in your main PLM/ERP system.

-Can iPoint SCIP accommodate incomplete data?
+Can the iPoint SCIP Database Connector accommodate incomplete data?

 When I report to SCIP on complex purchased parts such as circuit boards, do I need to insist on full declarations or is substance level enough?